queer-community-allies/queer-community-allies/events/index.md

 Queer Community Allies is a mobile support system (and we don't get enough funds yet to have a physical space), so we only occasionally host events.
 If you want to be involved and help plan events, AND know of a free or inexpensive place to host them, please reach out and let us know!
 We're always looking for volunteers who can invest multiple hours each month to help run on-going projects.

+## A big thank you to local businesses that have supported Queer Community Allies and our events in the past!

+- American Name Services
+- Backyard Bookkeeper
+- Beans & Brews
+- Coffee Creations
+- Shirtbatter
+- YogaVega